The Data Migration Process & the Potential Risks

 Below are the different types of migrations which are encountered in different enterprises:

 - Database Migration: This involves moving from one database software to another.
 E.g. your organization just bought HP Vertica and is planning to from MySQL to HP Vertica.

 - Database Version Upgrade: This involves upgrading the older version of the database to the latest or most current available database version.

-- System Migration: This involves migrating your current systems/ applications like CRM, Accounting or HR to new never or different corresponding system.
+- System Migration: This involves migrating your current systems/ applications like CRM, Accounting or HR to new system.